How We Rate and Review

 Because media profoundly affects our kids' social, emotional, and physical development, Common Sense Media rates media based on age appropriateness and learning potential.
 We rely on developmental criteria from some of the nation's leading authorities to determine what content is appropriate for which ages.
-Research on how kids learn from media and technology informs our learning ratings.
+And research on how kids learn from media and technology informs our learning ratings.
 Our goal is to give you trustworthy information so that you can decide what works for your family.
 We know every family and every kid is different -- but all families need information to make great media choices.